Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-6-Copilot-Spaces.md

 - Set up Spaces with specific goals, instructions, and context
 - Complete development tasks using focused AI assistance in Spaces
 - Access and use Spaces from within your IDE via GitHub MCP
-- Share and manage Spaces with team members

 ## 📸 Scenario: Collaborative Development at PixelPerfect Gallery